CHRIS CHANDLER – Football

-Rosalyn Sumners, who grew up in Edmonds, was the world figure skating champion in Ladies singles in 1983 and the Olympic silver medalist the next year in Sarajevo, barely being edged for the gold medal by Katarina Witt of East Germany.
+Rosalynn Sumners, who grew up in Edmonds, was the world figure skating champion in ladies singles in 1983 and the Olympic silver medalist the next year in Sarajevo, barely being edged for the gold medal by Katarina Witt of East Germany.

 Inducted into the United States Figure Skating Hall of Fame in 2001, Fifth Avenue in Edmonds was renamed “Rosalynn Sumners Boulevard” in 1984.